Meet The

 Cate Read

 Since then Cate has become a keen open water swimmer and has competed in Open Water events across the country and has travelled worldwide to participate in Long and Middle-Distance triathlon events, even managing to sneak into the GB Age Group team.
-She has completed long swims in some of Britain most beautiful locations, including Ullswater, Windemere, Coniston, Bala and Loch Lomond, and has crossed the English channel as part of a relay team.
-She has also spent a lot of time swimming along the Jurassic Coast in Dorset and has guided swimmers on the iconic swim from Lulworth Cove to Durdle Door.
+She has completed long swims in some beautiful locations, including Ullswater, Windemere, Coniston, Bala and Loch Lomond, lots of smaller Scottish Lochs and Lake Annecy.
+She has crossed the English channel and swam round Jersey as part of relay teams.
+She also spent a lot of time swimming along the Jurassic Coast in Dorset and has guided swimmers on the iconic swim from Lulworth Cove to Durdle Door.

 Cate is an experienced swim teacher and ASA swim coach, as well as a dedicated open water coach, personal trainer, cycling instructor and triathlon coach.
+Cate is also part of the GB ice swimming team and a world record holder in her age group.
 After nearly 20 years teaching Science in secondary education Cate is now engaged primarily with her passion for sport, delivering coaching and instruction in swimming and cycling.
 She is embracing life working with people who share her passions for the outdoors, an active lifestyle and all things wet, as she strives to achieve some balance in life.
+In addition to all of this Cate is now in the GB ice swimming team, and holds a world record in her age group.

 Biography